Why This Keeps Happening Even When Everything “Looks Fine”

 The Hardware and Software Stack Works Against Flash Storage

-- background services flush buffers periodically
+- Background services flush buffers regularly

-- SD controllers lack transactional write protection
+- SD card controllers have limited power-loss protection

 Why Light Workloads Still Fail